Tireg/zsh-macos-command-not-found/README.md

-# ZSH fast command-not-found plugin for OSX
+# ZSH fast command-not-found plugin for macOS

 The purpose of this plugin is to provide a faster alternative to `oh-my-zsh` / `prezto` one, which runs multiple useless checks, and